sw2719/steam-account-switcher/README.md

 * Improving code & readability (Continuous)

 # Source code information
+* All other branches except master are considered as acitve-development branch and might have issues, bugs, WIP features, or might not just work at all.
 * Written in Python 3.7
 * Do not run updater.py in python interpreter.
 It's designed to run only in frozen environment.
 * Requests, packaging, psutil, and gettext module are required.